 II.Section3.A.6.
 Duration.
 University Senate meetings shall be no more than seventy-five (75) minutes in duration unless otherwise agreed to by a motion to extend the meeting duration.

 II.Section3.B.
-Special Meetings
+Special Meetings.

 II.Section3.B.1.
 Call.
 A special meeting shall be called by the Presiding Officer of the University Senate within ten (10) calendar days of receiving a written request, which must include specification of the proposed purpose for such a meeting, from either (1) at least twenty percent (20%) of the membership of the University Senate or (2) the Executive Committee.
-Special meetings may also be called by the University President or the Presiding Officer of the University Senate.
+Special meetings may also be called by the University President, the Chief Academic Officer, or the Presiding Officer of the University Senate.
+Individuals calling such a meeting should apply this responsibility judiciously, in particular, for a meeting scheduled during a recess between academic semesters.

 II.Section3.B.2.
 Notice.
-Written notice of any special meeting shall be distributed by the individual (i.e. the University President or the Presiding Officer of the University Senate) who is calling the meeting to every member of the University Senate and made accessible to members of the University Community at least three (3) calendar days prior to the special meeting.
+Written notice of any special meeting shall be distributed by the individual (i.e. the University President, the Chief Academic Officer, or the Presiding Officer of the University Senate) who is calling the meeting to every member of the University Senate and made accessible to members of the University Community at least three (3) calendar days prior to the special meeting.
 Such notice shall include the date, time, location and agenda for the special meeting.
 Discussions and actions at the meeting shall be limited to items listed on the agenda in said notice.

 II.Section3.B.3.
 Agenda.
 The Executive Committee shall set the agenda for any special meeting of the University Senate.
-The Executive Committee shall include as part of this agenda the statements of any motions that are to be considered by the University Senate at this meeting, including information necessary to access all documents supporting such motions
+The Executive Committee shall include as part of this agenda the statements of any motions that are to be considered by the University Senate at this meeting, including information necessary to access all documents supporting such motions.

 II.Section 3.B.4.
 Other Applicable Sections.
 Subsections II.Section3.A.5 and II.Section3.A.6 apply to special meetings.

 II.Section3.C.
-Special Meetings outside the Academic Year
+Special Meetings Outside the Academic Year.

 II.Section3.C.1.
 Rationale and Other Applicable Sections.
 The scope of meetings of this kind shall be limited to the exercise of the advisory role, articulated in I.Section2, on matters within the jurisdiction of the University Senate that are time-sensitive.
 Such meetings are anticipated to occur primarily in the summer months between academic years when convening the full membership of the University Senate may not be feasible.
 Subsections II.Section3.B.1, II.Section3.B.2, II.Section3.B.3 and II.Section3.A.6 apply to these meetings.

 II.Section3.C.2.
 Quorum.
 Twenty five percent (25%) of the membership shall constitute a quorum.
-The Executive Committee shall make reasonable efforts to ensure that the University President or her/his designee as well as all types [elected faculty, selected staff, selected student, Presidential appointee] of University Senators are present at meetings of this kind.
+The Executive Committee shall make reasonable efforts to ensure that the University President or a designee as well as all types [elected faculty, selected staff, selected student, Presidential Appointee] of University Senators are present at meetings of this kind.

 II.Section3.C.3.
 Ratification.
 Discussions and actions at such a meeting shall be limited to the agenda items issued with the call.
-Any action taken at such a meeting shall be effective until ratification of the action can be considered through the normal deliberation process of the University Senate.
-It shall be the responsibility of the Executive Committee of the University Senate to ensure that (1) the ratification of any such action is considered through the normal deliberation process and (2) informational updates regarding the status of the deliberation are provided at each regular meeting of the University Senate until such time as the deliberation reaches conclusion.
+Any action taken at such a meeting shall be effective only until ratification of the action can be considered through the normal deliberation process of the University Senate.
+It shall be the responsibility of the Executive Committee to ensure that (1) the ratification of any such action is considered through the normal deliberation process and (2) informational updates regarding the status of the deliberation are provided at each regular meeting of the University Senate until such time as the deliberation reaches conclusion.
 If any such action is not ratified through this normal deliberation process, then it shall be deemed rescinded.